LesFerch/SetFolderType/README.md

 ![image](https://github.com/LesFerch/SetFolderType/assets/79026235/b0d72b29-3721-47e1-9238-ef42a8346034)

-**Note**: On Windows 10, the file **C:\Windows\System32\vi-VN\Shell32.dll.mui** may be missing.
+**Note for Vietnamese**: On Windows 10, the file **C:\Windows\System32\vi-VN\Shell32.dll.mui** may be missing.
 Without this file, SetFolderType will not be able to provide a **Vietnamese** display.
 One way to fix this issue is to copy the missing file from a Windows 11 computer that has the Vietnamese language installed.
 \
 \
 [![image](https://user-images.githubusercontent.com/79026235/153264696-8ec747dd-37ec-4fc1-89a1-3d6ea3259a95.png)](https://github.com/LesFerch/SetFolderType)